ffloof/Calico/README.md

 # Calico

-This was my original chess engine with a strength of about 3100 elo, currently I am working on a new minimalistic engine [Tabby](https://github.com/ffloof/Tabby/).
+This was my original chess engine with a strength of about 3100 elo, it supports the standard UCI chess engine protocol, and so any chess gui should be able to run it.
+Currently I am working on a new minimalistic engine [Tabby](https://github.com/ffloof/Tabby/).
 It aims to play at a superhuman level in as few lines of clean code as possible (currently around ~2550 elo and 850 LOC).

 Calico originally started out as a way to play with Monte Carlo Tree Search, and to learn the Go programming language which I am quite fond of, however since then I moved to a more traditional C++ engine with AlphaBeta style search for the engine.
 It includes the following features...